navuyi/NerdCoder-TUFIQoE-2021/README.md

 # General
 More detailed technical documentation is written in Overleaf.<br>
+Development notes and decisions stored in Dropbox papers.<br>
 Contact `figlusrafal@gmail.com` or `rfiglus@agh.edu.pl` to get more information.

 ## Content